hdeleon99/Leetcode-Solutions-with-Explanations/HW3/README.txt

             return root.val + max(leftMax, rightMax) because we cannot use both leftMax and rightMax Make the recursive call to dfs passing in root as an argument.
         Return res at index 0

+#4
+    In this problem, we utilize the algorithm of BFS (breadth first search) because we know BFS will iterate row by row in a tree.
+    To begin, define the function largestValues(), taking in root as a parameter.
+Root should be the root of a binary search tree.
+    Next, define and initialize an empty result array to hold our answer, and define a variable called queue, and initialize it to equal an array holding the root param [root] as such, passing root into an array allows us to iterate through queue and look at each node at that row

+    Now initialize a while loop, ending when queue is none: first, append to the result array the max of node.val for each node at the current row/level in queue

+        next, initialize an empty array called next_row which we will use to go down a level in the tree

+        Using a for loop, iterate through each node in queue: for each child in node.left and node.right: if child is not none, then we can add it to our next_row array Reassign queue to equal next_row, as it will now move queue down a level return result

+    Time complexity: complexity of max is O(n*h) where n is the number of nodes and h is the height of the tree, because we will have to visit every node of the tree and compare it with other values in that same row.
+So for every row, call on max() with a time complexity of O(N)

+#5
+    This problem can be solved using a recursive approach.
+To begin, we will need to construct a list list that contains the values of each node in the tree.
+This will help us when we use a left and a right pointer to determine the midpoint within the list.
+Everything to the left of the midpoint will be used to construct the left subtree, and everything to the right of mid will be used to construct the right subtree.
+This process continues until left > right

+    To create a list with the value of each node in the tree, we will traverse the tree inorder.
+Define our main function, balanceBST, taking root as a parameter to signal the root of a binary tree:

+   Define an empty list, tree_to_list = []
+        Define a function, createListInorder, taking root and tree_list as parameters.
+Root is the root provided by the parameter in the parent function, balanceBST, and tree_list should be any empty list.
+                 if root is not None:
+                     call createListInorder, passing in root.left and tree_list as parameters append the value of root.val to tree_list call createListInorder, passing in root.right and tree_list as parameters Before proceeding, call on the newly created function createListInorder, passing in the tree_to_list initialized at the beginning of the code.
+        Define createBST function, taking left, right, and tree_list parameters.
+            Left and right correspond to the beginning of the tree_list, and the end of tree_list, respectively.
+            If left is greater than right, return None.

+            calculate midpoint, which is (left + right) // 2

+            calculate root.left by assigning it the function call of createBST, passing in left as left, and mid - 1 as right, so that all values to the left of midpoint are considered for the left subtree calculate root.right by assigning it to the function call of createBST, passing in mid + 1 as left, and right as right, this way everything to the right of midpoint is considered for the right subtree of root.

+            return root
+   Finally, finish the main balanceBST function by returning a call to createBST, passing in 0, and length of tree_to_list - 1, and tree_to_list itself, to correspond to left, right, and tree_list, respectively.

+   Time complexity: this algorithm has a time complexity of O(N).
+It will take linear time to iterate through the tree to create the tree_to_list, and it will take linear time to recreate the tree in a balanced fashion, as we will look at each element in tree_to_list only once.